 Writing specifications can be difficult and time consuming because the descriptions are often long and very detailed.
-But in some cases, the specification can be limited to only those characteristics that are essential for communicating with the supplier, such as the as fresh produce or graded-meats, often only need a brief specification.
+But in some cases, the specification can be limited to only those characteristics that are essential for communicating with the supplier, such as the Standard of Identity (SOI), quality grade, and size.
+Most single-ingredient foods, such as fresh produce or graded-meats, often only need a brief specification.
+Developing specifications for multi-ingredient, processed food products is more involved.